Tessil/ordered-map/README.md

 The ordered-map library provides a hash map and a hash set which preserve the order of insertion in a way similar to Python's [OrderedDict](https://docs.python.org/3/library/collections.html#collections.OrderedDict).
 When iterating over the map, the values will be returned in the same order as they were inserted.

 The values are stored contiguously in an underlying structure, no holes in-between values even after an erase operation.
 By default a `std::deque` is used for this structure, but it's also possible to  use a `std::vector`.
 This structure is directly accessible through the `values_container()` method and if the structure is a `std::vector`, a `data()` method is also provided to easily interact with C APIs.
-This provides fast iteration but with the drawback of an O(n) erase operation.
-An O(1) `pop_back()` and an O(1) `unordered_erase()` functions are available.
+This provides fast iteration but with the drawback of an O(bucket_count) erase operation.
+An O(1) `pop_back()` and an O(1) `unordered_erase()` functions are available. **If ordered erase is often used, another data structure is recommended.**

 To resolve collisions on hashes, the library uses linear robin hood probing with backward shift deletion.